cdelmonte-zg/springboot-microservices-playground/README.md

 # springboot-microservices-playground-v2

-## Before you start.
+## Before you start

-a) be sure to have the java 10 JDK installed on your local machine, for ex. executing:
+a) Be sure to have the java 10 JDK installed on your local machine, for ex. executing:
 ```
 java --version
 ```

-b)  be sure maven is also installed.
+b) Verify that maven is also installed.

-## To run the infrastructure.
+## To run the infrastructure
 1) Set the ENV vars CONFIG_REPO_USERNAME, CONFIG_REPO_PASSWORD, CONFIG_REPO_URI, needed by the configuration service to access the conf data, for example with:

 ```